JoseBenavidesB/JoseBenavidesB/README.md

 - 👋 Hi, I’m @JoseBenavidesB
 - 👀 I want to change my current job (Land Surveyor Engineering) to Development
 - 🌱 I have knowledge in Python, Django, Node.js, React, Javascript, SQL, MongoDB, Html and CSS
-- 💞️ I’m looking to collaborate on project that help me to learn
+- 💞️ I’m looking to collaborate on project that help me to improve my skills
 - 📫 Send me a message

 <!---